peteroupc/html3dutil/tutorials/glmath.md

 ## Vectors

-A vector is a line segment pointing in a certain _direction_ and having a certain _length_.
+A vector is a line segment pointing in a certain _direction_ in space and having a certain _length_.
 In addition to a direction, a vector can describe a position (by pointing to that position from a certain starting point), or a color.